top of page

 This suggested to me that any thought I had about ending my life before my biological clock ran out (like my Mother had) was just that.
 A transition at that point to the next existence without judgement.

-I had often wondered if the Catholic Church’s negative doctrine about “suicide” was just one more method they employed to keep their flock in their control, no matter how much they were suffering.
+I had often wondered if the Catholic Church’s negative doctrine about “suicide” was just one more method they employed to keep their flock under their control, no matter how much they were suffering.
 If anyone could leave anytime without judgement, what kind of hold on them could a traditional church have?

 What any of this means at this point in time is anyone’s guess, but while I am sorting this out, I thought I would share with you some thoughts that I have come across that might help illuminate your answer to this question of your existence when you get to the age I am now.